 She – later joined by her partner and a couple of other gulls – soon came to try to see us off before we could formulate a plan to rescue the chick from potentially becoming a cat’s dinner.
 Ah well; we have an oversupply of seagulls anyway.
 Perhaps letting this one get munched (assuming any cat dares try to get past the big mommy gull!) makes up, in some strange and twisted cosmic karma, for the bastard gulls who shredded my bin bags back on the 24th June.
 Perhaps not.

-Went out with bin bags and cleared up, while he glared from accross the street and complained about the laziness of the youth of today.
+Went out with bin bags and cleared up, while he glared from across the street and complained about the laziness of the youth of today.

 I passed at least half a dozen other pillaged rubbish piles on my way to get a lift to work.
 It’s no wonder the gulls around here are so big, what with the heavy diet of human trash they consume.